 Make a Floral Arrangement

 Lay the natural pieces out on some newspaper or a towel.
 Work with your little one to cut and place different pieces into the vases.
 When you’re finished, walk around the house and choose the best place for your new arrangements.
 Maybe a front hall table or a nightstand?
-If you have a toddler, you may want to choose a higher spot such a fireplace mantle or tall book shelf.
-If you have extra floral arrangements, consider gifting one to a next door neighbor and brighten their day, too!
+If you have a toddler, you may want to choose a higher spot, such as a fireplace mantle or tall bookshelf.
+If you have extra floral arrangements, consider giving one to a next-door neighbor and brightening their day, too!

 Write a Letter to a Friend

 Putting pen to paper is a great way to engage in a creative project on a snow day.
 Ask your child to think of a friend (or family member) you want to send a letter or drawing to.
 With my 1-year-old, we did finger painting on colored construction paper.
 My 2.5-year-old drew with crayons and markers.
 Depending on what developmental stage your child is at, they can draw, write their name, or write a simple note consisting of a couple of words on a piece of paper.